jackiehjm/stx-docs/doc/source/dist_cloud/failure-during-the-installation-or-data-migration-of-n+1-load-on-a-subcloud.rst

     ~(keystone_admin)]$ dcmanager subcloud update <<subcloud-name>> --install-values <<subcloud-install-values-yaml>>

-This type of failure is recoverable and you can rerun the upgrade strategy for the failed subcloud\(s\) using the following procedure:
+This type of failure is recoverable and you can retry the orchestrated upgrade for each of the failed subclouds using the following procedure:

 .. rubric:: |proc|